- Personal Finance

 Craigslist is one of the most common places to find free stuff.
-The picture to the right shows lava rock I found for free on Craiglist.
-I needed some and I was lucky enough to find some on there, all for free.
+At one point I needed some lava rock and I found some for free on Craiglist.
 However, there are some catches with obtaining free stuff on Craigslist.

 - You will have to go pick up the free stuff yourself.
 In a smaller city that won't be too much of a trouble, but in a larger city that can be quite a drive.
 You will have to ask yourself, will the cost in gas and time be worth the free stuff you are about to get?